ya-spark/netview-frontend/docs/API.md

 ## Overview

+**Note**: This is a frontend-only repository.
+The backend API server runs separately.
+This documentation describes the API endpoints that the frontend communicates with for reference.

 NetView provides RESTful APIs with role-based access control.
-All API routes are defined in `server/routes.ts`.
+The frontend communicates with the backend API via HTTP requests, with API proxy configured in `vite.config.ts`.

 ## Authentication Methods